Members

 Member Bios

-Mr. Ian McSweeney became a member of the Tribunal in 2015 and was appointed Tribunal Chair on September 13, 2017.
+Ian McSweeney became a member of the Tribunal in 2015 and was appointed Tribunal Chair on September 13, 2017.
 Ian is a retired partner of Osler, Hoskin & Harcourt LLP.
 At Osler, he chaired the firm’s Pension and Employee Benefits Department for many years and practised exclusively in that area for most of his 35 plus year legal career.
 Ian is a former member of Osler’s Executive Committee and a former Chair of the firm’s Legal Professionals Committee.
 He is the past Editor of Pension Benefits Law in Ontario (Carswell) and a former Vice-Chair of the Pension Commission of Ontario’s (later FSCO now FSRA) Legal Advisory Committee.
 Ian is also a former (founding) member of the executive of the Canadian Bar Association (Ontario) Pension and Benefits Section and former Chair and founding member of the International Pension & Employee Benefits Lawyers Association (IPEBLA).
-In 2016 Ian received the Ontario Bar Association Award of Excellence in Pensions and Benefits Law.
-Most recently, Ian served as Chair of the Financial Services Commission of Ontario (FSCO) prior to FSCO's transition into the Financial Services Regulatory Authority of Ontario (FSRA) on June 8, 2019.
-Ian is currently a member of the Headwaters Healthcare Centre Governance Committee, serves as Vice-Chair of the Orangeville Police Services Board and is a member of the Dufferin Child and Family Services (DCAFS) Board of Directors and Executive Committee.
+In 2016 Ian received the Ontario Bar Association Award of Excellence in Pensions and Benefits Law and was appointed King's Counsel (KC) in June 2023.
+Ian served as Chair of the Financial Services Commission of Ontario (FSCO) prior to FSCO's transition into the Financial Services Regulatory Authority of Ontario (FSRA) on June 8, 2019.
+Ian is a past member of the Headwaters Healthcare Centre Governance Committee, serves as Vice-Chair of the Orangeville OPP Detachment Board (Dufferin County) and is a member of the Dufferin Child and Family Services (DCAFS) Board of Directors and Executive Committee.
 He has an honours business degree from Ivey (HBA, 1975) and obtained his law degree from The University of Western Ontario (LLB, 1979).

 Bethune Whiston